The Buckeye chicken is a special and tough breed. Many people who raise chickens really like this breed.

 Sometimes Buckeye hens have problems with their eggs.
 Egg binding happens when an egg gets stuck inside the hen.
 This causes pain and can lead to a bad infection called egg peritonitis if not treated.

 Soft or no-shell eggs may happen if a hen isn’t getting the right nutrition or is stressed.
-Egg prolapse is when the egg comes out the wrong way, making the hen’s insides stick out of her vent.
+Egg prolapse is when the reproductive tissue protrudes from the vent.
 This is very dangerous for the hen.

-When a hen has health issues, she needs to go to the animal doctor right away.
+When a hen has health issues, she needs to go to the veterinarian right away.
 This will stop bigger problems and keep the hen safe and feeling good.

 Hatching and Incubating Buckeye Chicken Eggs